SusheelThapa/command/command/c/chown.md

 ####  Exercise 2: Recursively Change Ownership of a Directory

-You have a directory named project_files in your home directory, and it contains multiple subdirectories and files.
-You want to change the ownership of the entire directory and its contents to a user named project_owner and a group named project_group.
-Use the chown command with the recursive flag to achieve this.
+You have a directory named `project_files` in your home directory, and it contains multiple subdirectories and files.
+You want to change the ownership of the entire directory and its contents to a user named `project_owner` and a group named `project_group`.
+Use the `chown` command with the recursive flag to achieve this.

 ####  Exercise 3: Copy Ownership from a Reference Directory